 I like to get a quick writing baseline assessment from my students on the first day or week of school.
 This could be a journal prompt or a few sentences telling how they are feeling.
 Tailor this to fit your grade level.

 Since I use the book, You’re Finally Here! the first day of school, I have students answer the prompt, “You’re finally here!
 How’s it going so far?”.
 Click HERE for an entire first week of activities using You’re Finally Here!

 I don’t always get to goal setting the first day of school, but I make sure to do it during the first week.
 Have students set goals for what they want to accomplish this year and write them inside a booklet that looks like them!
 I hang these up and leave them all year.
 I take them down and we revisit our goals during the last week of school.
 We add gold medals during an Olympics year!

 Click HERE for the goal setting craft templates.

 Teach Your Dismissal Routine

-Plan enough time at the end of the day so that you can demonstrate your Pack Up and Stack Up routines.
+Plan enough time at the end of the day so that you can demonstrate your dismissal routine.
 This might include filling out a behavior chart, collecting papers from their cubbies, packing backpacks, and where to stack their chairs.
 Allow plenty of time so this is not rushed.